1990 Minnesota State Auditor election

-The 1990 Minnesota State Auditor election was held on 6 November 1990 in order to elect the State Auditor of Minnesota.
+The 1990 Minnesota State Auditor election was held on November 6, 1990, in order to elect the State Auditor of Minnesota.
 Democratic–Farmer–Labor nominee Mark Dayton defeated Independent Republican nominee Bob Heinrich.

-As of 2025 this is the most recent election of which a male was elected State Auditor.
+As of this is the most recent election of which a male was elected State Auditor as well as the last until 2026 not to have a female candidate from either party.

 General election

-On election day, 6 November 1990, Democratic–Farmer–Labor nominee Mark Dayton won the election by a margin of 267,735 votes against his opponent Independent Republican nominee Bob Heinrich, thereby gaining Democratic–Farmer–Labor control over the office of state auditor.
-Dayton was sworn in as the 15th state auditor of Minnesota on 3 January 1991.
+On election day, November 6, 1990, Democratic–Farmer–Labor nominee Mark Dayton won the election by a margin of 267,735 votes against his opponent Independent Republican nominee Bob Heinrich, thereby gaining Democratic–Farmer–Labor control over the office of state auditor.
+Dayton was sworn in as the 15th state auditor of Minnesota on January 3, 1991.